HollowMan6/Predict-Chinese-Stock-Market/README.md

 ![](Improved-NN/Improved-NN.png)

-(I was planned to add a SVD layer after concatenate, but If added I always got NaN values for loss, maybe I wrote the wrong SVD layer.
-You can check if there're some mistakes, PRs are welcome.)
+~~(I was planned to add a SVD layer after concatenate, but If added I always got NaN values for loss, maybe I wrote the wrong SVD layer.
+You can check if there're some mistakes, PRs are welcome.)~~

+(The problem was solved, colab seems to have some problems when I try to run with SVD.
+I can run this successfully with tensorflow 2.5.0 and python 3.8.5 with anaconda, Linux.
+But it gets worse with SVD added, so I removed the layer.)

 Result: